The story of the white shepherd

 Max E. von Stephanitz, often called the "father of the breed" (1864-1936) established the first standard for the shepherd.
 He used his dog Horand von Grafrath (also known as Hector Link Rhein, Horand were offspring of Kastor and Lene Spar Wasser) in its breeding program and several of Horand von Grafraths offspring were white.

 Max E. von Stephanitz over the years has written many papers on the white shepherd.
 In 1908 he wrote that the allegations of a single color on the German shepherd - including white - should be better than the other is pure nonsense.
 He found that the color choice should not be defined in the standard, but be up to individual breeders.
+The colors in the first German shepherd ranged from pure black through wolvesgray of multi-color and snowwhite.

 On 22 April 1899 was "the German Shepherd club" formed.
 In the new club was Horand, who was grandson of Grief, registered its world's first registered German shepherd.